BK-97/RPS-MobileGame/README.md

 This is a Unity 2D mobile Rock-Paper-Scissors game project.
 With this project, you can learn:

 Scenes

 Audio components

 Animations

 Using Inspector

 Audio Mixer

-What is EventSystem
+What is EventSystem?

-What is Game Manager
+What is Game Manager?

 UI Canvas-Button

 Creating Menu

 Using Music in game

 Slider

 ## Project Pictures